bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 	)
 ```

-You can plot the branches using `plot(branches)`.
+You can plot the branches using `plot(branches...)`.
 The branches are as follows

 ```julia